DreasL02/NeuralNetworkAccelerator/README.md

 ### Systolic Array

-The core of the design is the Systolic Array, which is a scalable and pipelined design for fast matrix multiplication, also seen on Googles TPU [1].
+The core of the design is the Systolic Array, which is a scalable and pipelined algorithm for fast matrix multiplication, also seen on Googles TPU [1].
 It consists of NxN processing element (PE).
 Each PE function as a multiplier and accumulator (MAC) unit implementing the following operation: